flare-foundation/governance-proposals/FIP/FIP_11.md

 **Staking**: Similarly, as the network grows due to the increase of the supply of FLR caused by inflation and Flare Drops, the required minimal active self-bond and minimal active stake defined in [FIP.05](https://proposals.flare.network/FIP/FIP_5.html) may need to be adjusted accordingly.

-#### 2.2.4 Minimal Participation Requirements

-The [FIP.10](https://proposals.flare.network/FIP/FIP_10.html) proposal introduced minimal participation requirements for all core protocols.
+***Minimal participation requirements**: The [FIP.10](https://proposals.flare.network/FIP/FIP_10.html) proposal introduced minimal participation requirements for all core protocols.
 The exact requirements may be revised in the future as more data on provider participation is accrued.